H0j3n/H0j3n.github.io/_posts/2023-10-01-Offsec-Web-Exerpt-OSWE-Review.md

 > FastCopy - Folder where I will put all the important function that I can easily copy to start my exploitation scripts {: .prompt-info }

-> HTB_Other - Folder where I put all the full chain exploitation scripts for HTB labs or any vulnerable web app I encountered in the internet
+> HTB_Others - Folder where I put all the full chain exploitation scripts for HTB labs or any vulnerable web app I encountered in the internet
 {: .prompt-info }

 > Labs - Folder where I put all the exploitation scripts for OSWE labs